The-Orange-Dot/project-usagi/README.md

 This AI will be named Mocchan and will be based off a rabbit.

 ## Concept
 The concept is quite simple.
 A virtual assistant is supposed to make our lives easier by helping us do tasks, usually through text or voice control.
-However, this virtual AI assistant is useless.
+However, this virtual AI assistant is useless and not very nice.

 This also gives me an oppertunity to learn Python and AI Tech.
 So something comes out of it, I guess.